| Title: | Access and Visualize AEMET Weather and Climate Data |

 httr2::req_timeout() for details.

-The code is based on code from the CRAN package climatol.
+The implementation is based on climatol.

-Walter, H. K., Harnickell, E., Lieth, F. H. H., & Rehder, H. (1967).
+Walter, H. K., Harnickell, E., Lieth, F. H. H. and Rehder, H. (1967).
 Klimadiagramm-weltatlas.
-Jena: Fischer, 1967.
+Jena: Fischer.

 Guijarro J. A. (2023). climatol: Climate Tools (Series Homogenization and Derived Products).
 R package version 4.0.0, https://climatol.eu.